vishalchovatiya/CPP_Templates/How exception handling works in C++?.md

 ### Brief
 ### Why we need exception handling?
 ### How it works under the hood?
+### What will happen when we mention noexcept for method function
 ### Is exception handling slow as compared to older if-else control statement?

 ### References